-e-Gel has half the sugars of GU and other leading energy gels and it’s the only Electrolyte Energy Gel with 4 times the sodium and double the potassium.
-When taken with water you can now get balanced hydration, energy and electrolyte replacement in one product.
-And, with 150 carbohydrate calories, e-Gel packs 50% more energy than most competing gels.
-With e-Gel you get more energy, no sugar BONKS and complete electrolyte replacement to avoid cramping and injuries!
+e-Gel is loaded with complex carbs and half the sugars of GU and other energy gels and it’s the only Electrolyte Energy Gel with 4 times the electrolytes to avoid cramping and injuries. e-Gel also provides critical antioxidants and a blend of 4 amino acids to reduce muscle soreness and tissue damage and to speed recovery.
+And, with 150 carbohydrate calories, e-Gel packs 50% more energy than most competing gels. e-Gel and water, it’s all you need!

 Why is this important?

 Because your body can uptake more energy when you use complex carbs instead of simple sugars.
 If you’re doing any kind of endurance sport, then the more energy you can get from your nutrition the better you’ll perform.
 Period. e-Gel has more complex carbs than any other gel, check out our comparisons

 LONG ANSWER (or watch this video)

 The carbs/energy in an energy gel are transported into your cellular system through osmosis.
 If you recall learning about osmosis in science class, it’s the way a fluid crosses a membrane.
 In order for the fluid to cross, it has to be an equal or lower concentration than the fluid on the other side of the membrane.
 In this case you’re trying to get the gel across your cellular membrane so you can use the energy.
 Gels by themselves are extremely concentrated (hypertonic), that’s why you need to use water with gel so that you can lower the concentration until it becomes isotonic (the same concentration as your cellular fluids).
 When you do, the gel and water get absorbed – osmosis!!